mambary/ml-notebooks/docs/companies.md

 - [Cursor](https://www.cursor.com/): Dev
 - [Cognition Labs](https://www.cognitionlabs.ai/): Dev

+Platforms like Bolt, Replit Agent, Vercel V0 use agentic workflows to improve code quality.
+They also help deploy generated applications.

 Other tools related:

 - Llama Stack developed by Meta is a collection of APIs that standardize the building blocks necessary for developing generative AI applications.